 Housing costs in East Islip are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, East Islip is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, East Islip isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in East Islip are a mix of both white- and blue-collar jobs.
 Overall, East Islip is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in East Islip who work in office and administrative support (14.74%), management occupations (13.61%), and teaching (11.94%).
+There are especially a lot of people living in East Islip who work in office and administrative support (15.37%), management occupations (13.02%), and teaching (11.37%).

-East Islip is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, East Islip is a great place for families with children to consider.
+First of all, many other families with children live here, making East Islip a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, East Islip has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, East Islip’s overall crime rate is lower than average for the country.

-East Islip is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about East Islip is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Even though East Islip is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The citizens of East Islip are very well educated compared to the average community in the nation: 37.49% of adults in East Islip have a bachelor's degree or even advanced degree.
+The population of East Islip is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.39% of adults in East Islip have a bachelor's degree or even advanced degree.

-The per capita income in East Islip in 2010 was $40,910, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $163,640 for a family of four.
+The per capita income in East Islip in 2010 was $42,514, which is wealthy relative to New York and the nation.
+This equates to an annual income of $170,056 for a family of four.

 The people who call East Islip home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Islip residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in East Islip include Irish, German, English, and Polish.
+Important ancestries of people in East Islip include Irish, German, Polish, and English.